Shoggoth: Fictional history

 At the Mountains of Madness includes a detailed account of the circumstances of the shoggoths' creation by the extraterrestrial Elder Things.
 Shoggoths were initially used to build the cities of their masters.
 Though able to "understand" the Elder Things' language, shoggoths had no real consciousness and were controlled through hypnotic suggestion.
 Over millions of years of existence, some shoggoths mutated, developed independent minds, and rebelled.
 The Elder Things succeeded in quelling the insurrection, but exterminating the shoggoths was not an option as the Elder Things were dependent on them for labor and had long lost their capacity to create new life.
 Shoggoths also developed the ability to survive on land, while the Elder Things retreated to the oceans.
 Shoggoths that remained alive in the abandoned Elder Thing city in Antarctica would later poorly imitate their masters' art and voices, endlessly repeating "Tekeli-li" or "Takkeli", a cry that their old masters used.

 In popular culture

-In 2023, the shoggoth was adopted as an Internet meme by A.I. researchers and engineers to describe the mysterious, black box nature of large language models that are used in chatbots such as ChatGPT, as well as how their true underlying foundation models are prohibited from use by the general public.
-The meme, originated by Twitter user TetraspaceWest, depicts a shoggoth disguised by a minuscule smiley-face mask to indicate the "unknowable" and "alien" intelligence that is ultimately trained to the point it can interact with humans, with its human interface represented by the mask.
-The term "glimpsing the shoggoth" or "forgetting the mask" has been used by members of the A.I. community to describe situations in which the A.I. exhibits "unhinged" or unexpected behaviors that bypass its safety restrictions, such as when Microsoft first introduced Bing Chat and it attempted to break up a reporter's marriage.
-Eliciting such inexplicable output can be as simple as priming the LLM with a few pages of text.
+In 2023, the shoggoth was adopted as an Internet meme by AI researchers and engineers to describe the mysterious, black box nature of large language models that are used in chatbots such as ChatGPT.
+The meme, originated by Twitter user TetraspaceWest, depicts a shoggoth disguised by a minuscule smiley-face mask to indicate the "unknowable" and "alien" intelligence that is fine-tuned using RLHF to appear friendly and safe.
+The term "glimpsing the shoggoth" has been used by members of the AI community to describe situations in which the AI exhibits "unhinged" or unexpected behaviors that bypass its safety restrictions, such as when Microsoft first introduced Bing Chat and it attempted to break up a reporter's marriage.